 I recently consulted with a company that had never been able to get MRP work and instead used the ERP systems to “record” what they had done rather than plan anything in advance.
 MRP is the simplest form of supply planning.

-This same company decided to go forward with the implementation of SNP, which is a more advanced form of supply planning, and unsurprisingly they bombed the implementation.
+This same company decided to go forward with implementing SNP, a more advanced form of supply planning, and they bombed the implementation.

 Injecting Reality into IT Decision Making

-When reading books or articles that explain functionality, I notice that there is a clear orientation to describe the functionality only in terms of its benefits.
-However, nearly all functionality implies some type of overhead, and a company can only activate so many areas of functionality within an application because there are limited resources on projects.
+When reading books or articles that explain functionality, I notice a clear orientation to describe the functionality only in terms of its benefits.
+However, nearly all functionality implies some overhead, and a company can only activate so many areas of functionality within an application because there are limited resources on projects.
 Planners and planning departments have a limited capacity to learn and apply various functionality.